 Silver Medallion Award for Western Fiction.
 Sandell's novels combine her love of Texas history with her passion for

 writing.
 She enjoys collecting the "side bits of history" (history's impact on individual lives) that fuel her tales.

 Her books tell the heartfelt stories of people woven into true places and events in the Lone Star State.
 Visit www.irenesandell.com

 A resident of Plano, Sandell will autograph and sell copies of her books after the presentation.

-April 29.
+for more information.
 This meeting is open to the public.
-Please RSVP.